MicrosoftDocs/visualstudio-docs/docs/python/managing-required-packages-with-requirements-txt.md

 Technically, any filename may be used to track requirements (by using `-r <full path to file>` when installing a package), but Visual Studio provides specific support for *requirements.txt*:

-- If you've loaded a project that contains *requirements.txt* and wish to install all the packages listed in that file, expand the **Python Environments** node in **Solution Explorer**, then right-click an environment node and select **Install from requirements.txt**:
+- If you've loaded a project that contains *requirements.txt* and wish to install all the packages listed in that file, expand the **Python Environments** node in **Solution Explorer**, then select and hold (or right-click) an environment node and select **Install from requirements.txt**:

     ![Install from requirements.txt](media/environments/environments-requirements-txt-install.png)

 - If you want to install the dependencies in a virtual environment, create and activate that environment first, then use the **Install from requirements.txt** command.
 For more information on creating a virtual environment, see [Use virtual environments](selecting-a-python-environment-for-a-project.md#use-virtual-environments).

-- If you already have all the necessary packages installed in an environment, you can right-click that environment in **Solution Explorer** and select **Generate requirements.txt** to create the necessary file.
+- If you already have all the necessary packages installed in an environment, you can select and hold (or right-click) that environment in **Solution Explorer** and select **Generate requirements.txt** to create the necessary file.
 If the file already exists, a prompt appears for how to update it:

     ![Update requirements.txt options](media/environments/environments-requirements-txt-replace.png)